abhiabhi0/obsidan-programmerCave/LLD/05 - SOLID - Single Responsibility, Open-Closed Principle.md

 ---
 ## Open/Closed Principle

 - states that a class should be open for extension but closed for modification.
-This means that we should be able to **add new functionality to the class without changing the existing code**.
+This means that we should be able to <mark class="hltr-b">add new functionality to the class without changing the existing code.</mark>
 ```java
 public void fly() {
 	if (type.equals("eagle")) {